tomas1000r/webflux-kotlin-keycloak/README.md

-# Demo application project
+# Demo Application in Kotlin + Spring Webflux + Keycloak

 ## Motivation

-In this project I'd like to show how to create a simple backend application using Spring Boot.
-Keycloak is used for authentication & authorization.
+I'd like to demonstrate how to write & configure simple backend application utilizing modern technology stack like Kotlin and Webflux.
+It can be used as a starter template for microservice in enterprise app or backend for mobile app.

-Data are stored in MySQL database.
-R2DBC is used for accessing MySQL data in reactive way.
+The project configuration is designed with the focus on simplicity and easy-to-run local development environment.

 Local development should be especially easy just by executing `docker-compose up` gradle task and the whole environment is up and configured.
 MySQL data and Keycloak realm is imported automatically after containers starts.

+#### Used technologies

+- R2DBC - reactive access to relational database
+- Redis - store registration tokens
+- MySQL - store user information
+- Keycloak - authorization server and idp

 #### User registration feature